NavanKen/NavanKen/README.md

 👀 I’m interested in web development

-🌱 I’m currently learning php, laravel
+🌱 I’m currently learning Javascript, ReactJs

 ⚡ Fun fact: I hate one of the Python frameworks